TuxVinyards/qqX/README.md

 ## Safe & Powerful text based Quickemu Virtual Machine Manager

+Release 1.2.01 and 1.3.01 are both number boosts to reflect cumulative changes.

+The program's built-in downloader will neatly place releases into their own special sub-folder.

-Use the Github **code/clone** button for the very latest tweaks & bug fixes.
+- Use the Github **code/clone** button for the very latest tweaks & bug fixes.

-For updates, use the release downloader to neatly and securely place the tarball into its own release sub-folder.
+Several pre-release backportings from the development branch are now available.

-Make sure to use the installer script for adding new features to your settings file.
+- Make sure to use the installer script which will add needed features to your settings file.

-Qemu-img changing its disksize reporting has been sorted.

-Release 1.2.01 and 1.3.01 are both number boosts to reflect cumulative changes:

-Creation of first time snapshots has now been fixed.

-Same with no-start new distros from the config wizard not adding 'G' to the ram= line.

-Release 1.1.05, added an extra layer of qemu-img disk health checks to the disk info function.
-Picture of it working lower down, in the release notes section.
-Disks can go wrong. 👍 Give it a try.

 ### quickemu quickget X terminal project